-Figure 3-15 Securing the antiseismic kits to the cabinet (without a markingoff template)
+Figure 3-15 Securing the antiseismic kits to the cabinet

-- Step 4 Reinstall the rear panel. - Step 5 Adjust the cabinet position so that the expansion bolt holes are aligned with the eight holes at the bottom of the cabinet. - Step 6 Secure antiseismic kits to the floor at both the front and rear of the cabinet by using eight M12 expansion bolts.
-The positioning is shown in Figure 3-16.
+- Step 4 Reinstall the rear panel. - Step 5 Adjust the cabinet position so that the expansion bolt holes are aligned with the eight holes at the bottom of the cabinet. - Step 6 Secure the two antiseismic kits at the front and rear of the cabinet to the floor using expansion bolts.